Anatomical Donations

 How to Donate

 To indicate your desire to donate your body, download and print the Anatomical Donation Forms.
 Once completed, signed, initialed, and witnessed, make several copies.
 Return a copy to the Department of Biological Sciences Office at the address below.
-A copy should be kept with your personal papers; another copy should be given to your next-of-kin, attorney, or physician.
+A copy should be kept with your personal files; another copy should be given to your next-of-kin, attorney, or physician.
 The information will be updated as needed.
 You will also receive a donor identification card, which can be carried on your person.
 We strongly recommend that you discuss your intention with your family so there will be no misunderstanding as to your wishes.
 In the event that an objection is raised by the family, we will not accept the donation.

 Mail to: Idaho State University